Manga: History and characteristics

 Writers on manga history have described two broad and complementary processes shaping modern manga.
 One view represented by other writers such as Frederik L. Schodt, Kinko Ito, and Adam L. Kern, stress continuity of Japanese cultural and aesthetic traditions, including pre-war, Meiji, and pre-Meiji culture and art.
-The other view, emphasizes events occurring during and after the Allied occupation of Japan (1945–1952), and stresses U.S. cultural influences, including U.S. comics (brought to Japan by the GIs) and images and themes from U.S. television, film, and cartoons (especially Disney).
+The other view emphasizes events occurring during and after the Allied occupation of Japan (1945–1952) and stresses U.S. cultural influences, including U.S. comics (brought to Japan by the GIs) and images and themes from U.S. television, film, and cartoons (especially Disney).

 Regardless of its source, an explosion of artistic creativity occurred in the post-war period, involving manga artists such as Osamu Tezuka (Astro Boy) and Machiko Hasegawa (Sazae-san).
 Astro Boy quickly became (and remains) immensely popular in Japan and elsewhere, and the anime adaptation of Sazae-san drew more viewers than any other anime on Japanese television in 2011.
 Tezuka and Hasegawa both made stylistic innovations.
-In Tezuka's "cinematographic" technique, the panels are like a motion picture that reveals details of action bordering on slow motion as well as rapid zooms from distance to close-up shots.
+In Tezuka's "cinematographic" technique, the panels sequenced akin to a motion picture that reveals details of action bordering on slow motion as well as rapid zooms from distance to close-up shots.
 This kind of visual dynamism was widely adopted by later manga artists.
-Hasegawa's focus on daily life and women's experience also came to characterize later manga.
+Hasegawa's focus on daily life and women's experiences also came to characterize later manga.
 Between 1950 and 1969, an increasingly large readership for manga emerged in Japan with the solidification of its two main marketing genres, manga aimed at boys and manga aimed at girls.

 In 1969, a group of female manga artists (later called the Year 24 Group, also known as Magnificent 24s) made their manga debut ("year 24" comes from the Japanese name for the year 1949, the birth-year of many of these artists).
 The group included Moto Hagio, Riyoko Ikeda, Yumiko Ōshima, Keiko Takemiya, and Ryoko Yamagishi.
 Thereafter, primarily female manga artists would draw for a readership of girls and young women.
 In the following decades (1975–present), manga continued to develop stylistically while simultaneously evolving different but overlapping subgenres.
 Major subgenres include romance, superheroines, and "Ladies Comics" (in Japanese, (レディース, redisu), (レディコミ, redikomi), and (女性, josei)).